jbcodeforce/eda-studies/docs/patterns/event-sourcing/index.md

 ## Problems and Constraints

-Most business applications are state based persistent where any update changes the previous state of business entities.
+Most business applications are state based persistent where any update changes the previous state of the business entities.
 The database keeps the last committed update.
-But some business application needs to **explain how it reaches its current state**.
-For that the application needs to keep history of business facts.
+But some business application needs to **explain how an entity reaches its current state**.
+For that, the application needs to keep history of business facts.

 Traditional domain oriented implementation builds a domain data model and maps it to a RDBMS.
 As an example, in the simple `Order model` below, the database record will keep the last state of the Order entity, with the different addresses and the last ordered items in separate tables.

 ![1](./images/evt-src-ex1.png)